dousha/miraicle/README.md

 However, it is NOT recommended to edit these bind volumes wile the application is running.
 None of these applications support hot reloading.

-To bind this volume into the image when running, use this command:
+To bind this volume into the image when running, use the `-v` argument:

 ```
 $ docker run -v mcl:/app/mcl dousha99/miraicle